LucasKopp3/Hello-World/README.md

 ## Description
 This project was created as part of the BAIS 3050 Professional Preparation course.
 The purpose of this repository is to practice using GitHub, creating a repository, and formatting a README.md file using Markdown.
-This project serves as an introduction to documenting projects and organizing files on GitHub.

 ---